 120 years later, the queen regained some of her lost strength and Venelaos decided that he’d not wait with trying to secure his heritage.
 Yet, Illeana barely survived the pregnancy and birth.
 Taking comfort from the fact that the child was healthy, Venelaos decided that he’d accept passing the crown to a firstborn daughter rather than risk that his wife would die if he pushed for a male heir.
 Despite having to spend most of his time running the kingdom, he did his best to be a good father.
 With Illeana, they named their daughter Nadyenne, based on an ancient elvish word for hope.

 Five years later, his friend Kraasian became a father as well, having a son named Tyr’eshal.
 The King took strength from the fact that their friendship would go on for at least another generation and the fact that his warrior friend managed to show his less-serious side.

 The story of Venelaos, his willingness to listen to his advisors and his friendship with Kraasian and Tyr’eshal will be a significant part of the Eternal Defenders trilogy.
 Yet, Venelaos is not without opponents and those will patiently wait for their time to show their fangs.

-Meanwhile, his daughter will have her own story to say.
+Meanwhile, his daughter will have her own story to tell.
 She’ll see that continuing the legacy of her parents might not be an easy goal.